Weather Data

 TimeStampRain (Rainfall for this TimeStamp)

-The amount of rain that was measured at this WStation since the previous TimeStamp in the same calendar year.
+The amount of rain that was measured at this WStation since the previous TimeStamp.

 This column may not be NULL.